browserengineering/book/book/scheduling.md

 Need screenshots
 :::

-In Chrome tracing, you can choosing the cursor icon from the toolbar and drag a selection around a set of trace events.
+In Chrome tracing, you can choose the cursor icon from the toolbar and drag a selection around a set of trace events.
 That will show counts and average times for those events in the details window at the bottom of the screen.
 On my computer, my browser spent about 20ms in